awsdocs/aws-codeartifact-user-guide/doc_source/tokens-authentication.md

 CodeArtifact authorization tokens are valid for a default period of 12 hours\.
 Tokens can be configured with a lifetime between 15 minutes and 12 hours\.
 When the lifetime expires, you must fetch another token\.
 The token lifetime begins after `login` or `get-authorization-token` is called\.

-If `login` or `get-authorization-token` is called while assuming a role, you can configure the lifetime of the token to be equal to the remaining time in the session duration of the role by setting the value of `--duration-seconds` \(for `login`\) or `--durationSeconds` \(for `get-authorization-token`\) to `0`\.
+If `login` or `get-authorization-token` is called while assuming a role, you can configure the lifetime of the token to be equal to the remaining time in the session duration of the role by setting the value of `--duration-seconds` to `0`\.
 Otherwise, the token lifetime is independent of the maximum session duration of the role\.
-For example, suppose that you call `sts assume-role` and specify a session duration of 15 minutes, and then call `login` to fetch an CodeArtifact authorization token\.
+For example, suppose that you call `sts assume-role` and specify a session duration of 15 minutes, and then call `login` to fetch a CodeArtifact authorization token\.
 In this case, the token is valid for the full 12\-hour period even though this is longer than the 15\-minute session duration\.
 For information about controlling session duration, see [Using IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use.html) in the *IAM User Guide*\.

 ## Tokens created with the `login` command<a name="auth-token-login"></a>